KJLarson/snippets/_pages/07_object.md

 Objects are collections of *properties*, which are name-value pairs.
 This means that we use a name to access a value.
 The key can be any valid JavaScript string, while the value can be any valid JavaScript type or object, including arrays, maps, and functions.
-Also, properties with functions as values are called *methods*.
+Also, properties that are functions can be called *methods*.

 **Property**       | **Method**
 ------------       | ----------